Roly5573/Advice-Project/README.md

  ![iphone5_chrome](assets/rmedia/readme_chrome_false_responsive_check.png)
 - I have tried Chrome on other devices without any issues with any screen sizes.
 It happens with some online checks also.
 - Initial contact form attempts using a Bootstrap modal, were unsuccessful, and in the end I opted for the hidden space method of a dropdown, for the Contact Form.
+# Testing User Experience (UX)
+### First Time Visit
+1. As a First Time Visitor to the site, I would like to know whhat the purpose of the site is.
+- The purpose of the website is to provide information and contacts of the free advice and support services available to the public.
+2. As a First Time Visitor to the site, I would like to navigate through the site content easily.
+- Navigation of the website is very easy and starts with links available from the Navbar.
+The site is a scrollable page, and the advice sections are clearly seperated, firstly with Citizens Advice related services, followed by localised services within Havering.
+3. As a First Time Visitor to the site, I would like to find out more about Citizens Advice.
+- You can use this [link](https://www.citizensadvice.org.uk/about-us/about-us1/introduction-to-the-citizens-advice-service/) which takes you to the About Page of Citizens Advice.
+This link can be found in the Welcome Section of the website
+### Returning Visitor Goals
+1. As a Returning Visitor I want to contact the a Local Authority.
+- If you wish to contact Havering Council, you can navigate to the Local Havering Services Section.
+For any other Local Authority in London, there is a link in the footer section, to the London Councils Website.
+2. As a Returning Visitor I want to find help regarding housing.
+- Citizens Advice have highly qualified advisers who can help, and there are also contact details, in the Help and Advice section of the website, for Shelter, a national housing advice service, who provide free and comprehensive housing advice.
+3. As a Returning Visitor I want to find out how to send a message and ask any questions.
+- A contact and Feedback form is available for questions, suggestions and feedback.
+### Frequent User Goals
+1. As a Frequent User, I would like to see if there is any new contact information.
+- New contacts and information will be added once the sources can be verified.
 # Future Improvements
 - Expansion of website including other Charities and Organisations offering Free Advice.
 - Create a directory for the website from current public information sources for ease of access.